Punctuation

 Punctuation marks are marks indicating how a piece of written text should be read (silently or aloud) and, consequently, understood.
 The oldest known examples of punctuation marks were found in the Mesha Stele from the 9th century BC, consisting of points between the words and horizontal strokes between sections.
 The alphabet-based writing began with no spaces, no capitalization, no vowels (see abjad), and with only a few punctuation marks, as it was mostly aimed at recording business transactions.
 Only with the Greek playwrights (such as Euripides and Aristophanes) did the ends of sentences begin to be marked to help actors know when to make a pause during performances.
 Punctuation includes space between words and both obsolete and modern signs.

 By the 19th century, grammarians explained the difference between the punctuation marks by means of a hierarchy that ascribed different weight to them.
 Six marks, proposed in 1966 by the French author Hervé Bazin, could be seen as predecessors of emoticons and emojis.

-In rare cases, the meaning of a text can be changed substantially by using different punctuation, such as in "woman, without her man, is nothing" (emphasizing the importance of men to women), contrasted with "woman: without her, man is nothing" (emphasizing the importance of women to men).
+Sometimes, the meaning of a text can be changed substantially by using different punctuation, such as in "woman, without her man, is nothing" (emphasizing the importance of men to women), contrasted with "woman: without her, man is nothing" (emphasizing the importance of women to men).
 Similar changes in meaning can be achieved in spoken forms of most languages by using elements of speech such as suprasegmentals.
 The rules of punctuation vary with the language, location, register, and time.
 In online chat and text messages, punctuation is used tachygraphically, especially among younger users.